 I am currently PI for the Online Algorithms and Cheminformatics Meet Concurrency grant from FNU.

 Through the years, I have spent considerable time on service for the department in councils, committees, and management, as well as for the community, most notably in the form of a four-year membership in the Danish Research Council for Natural Sciences.
-In my department, I am currently Coordinator for the computer science group and Head of the algorithms group.
+In my department, I am currently Coordinator for the computer science group.